 Collecting user data certainly can be helpful.
-This type of data provides valuable usage insight and information about errors, thereby reducing a product’s support costs.
+This type of data provides valuable insight on usage and information about errors, thereby reducing a product’s support costs.
 It can also improve the user experience by making transactions more convenient and providing targeted data to the end user.
-But these benefits are counteracted by a set of risks with potential impacts that far outweigh the benefits.
+But these benefits are counteracted by a set of risks with potential impacts that can far outweigh the benefits.

 Risk: Data Sharing